 By Lin Parkin/Quinte Arts Council

-This article was originally published in the fall issue of Umbrella magazine, out now.
+This article was originally published in the Summer 2021 issue of Umbrella magazine.